Cubs vs. Astros Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Framber Valdez (3-4) will take the mound for the Astros, his ninth start of the season.
+- Cristian Javier (3-1) will take to the mound for the Astros and make his ninth start of the season.

-- Valdez has pitched five or more innings in eight straight games and will look to extend that streak.
+- Javier has pitched five or more innings in eight straight games and will look to extend that streak.

 |Opponent